NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 2021-12-08 12:19:50.262 [DEBUG] [port.upnp.internal.UpnpIOServiceImpl] - Error reading SOAP response message.
 Can't transform message payload: org.jupnp.model.action.ActionException: The argument value is invalid.
 Invalid number of input or output arguments in XML message, expected 2 but found 1.
 ```

 This is not an actual error, but is what is returned when a value is polled that does not yet exist, such as the URL for the TV browser, when the browser isn’t running.
 These messages are not new, and can be ignored.
+Enabling `subscription` will eliminate them.

 Some channels do not work on some TV's.
 It depends on the age of your TV, and what kind of interface it has.
 Only link channels that work on your TV, polling channels that your TV doesn't have may cause errors, and other problems.